mabmeister/INFT1016-Mabindra/READMEWeek8.md

 > This is a block quote.
 It should be in block quotes!
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-Inline code: make > this word inline
+Inline code: make `this word` inline

+Format this text as code.